peter-daly/clean_ioc/docs/decorators.md

     There are a few reasons for this:

-    1. It means we can focus deocating the abstraction rather then the concrete implementation for a registration
+    1. It means we can focus deocating the abstraction of the Service Type rather then the Implementation/Concrete Type for a registration
-    2. Allows decorators to have their own dependencies that can be resolved
+    2. Allows decorators to have their own dependencies that are registered within the container.
     3. When we just register an instances, it can also be deocrated.
     4. Allows us to selectivly apply decorators